TeamBiene/backend/README.md

 # REST API

-authorisation header -> for all calls
+authorization header -> for all calls

 ## Controllers